 Medical Director — Marie Gleason, MD

 Each of our 18 categorical first- through third-year fellows is assigned to a half-day Fellows’ outpatient clinic held on a Tuesday, Wednesday or Thursday.
 These clinics are staffed by two (2) attendings.
-Each clinic has fellows from all years, and clinic assignments are distributed evenly by class year so that fellows may learn from and collaborate with peers as well as senior faculty and ancillary members of the healthcare team.
 The rationale is to create a “continuity of care” model wherein the fellow can see a wide range of patient referrals.

 We encourage fellows to follow patients with acquired and congenital heart disease throughout their course of treatment — from inpatient unit, emergency department or primary caregiver referral to diagnosis and subsequent medical and/or surgical intervention and post-operative care.